 - Help expand existing hubs of activity and create new ones in relevant geographies.

 Global collaboration will be grounded in localized learning.
-Places have their own long histories and ongoing stories of human relationships with diverse, perennial plants, crops, and ecosystems.
+Places have long histories and ongoing stories of human relationships with diverse, perennial plants, crops, and ecosystems.
 Regional hubs may respectfully revitalize local knowledge and communities through integrative, participatory research processes.

 Low-input perennial grain agriculture could help communities as they learn to persist through crisis and remake their local and regional food systems to achieve perennial food security within ecological limits.